 By adding 0.5% penetrant, the surface quality of water glass casting is greatly improved.
 The surface finish can even be comparable to the silica sol casting technology.
 It can avoid defects caused by traditional shell-making technology.
 At the same time, the working environment is improved obviously.

 Besides, the process parameters and operation requirements are not so complicated and strict.
 The general workers are available to operate shortly.
 This reduced the loss of skilled workers.
 And the new workers are also workable, which stabilized the normal production efficiency of the factory.
-About costs, shell making material cost is not added compared with the traditional hardening process.
+About costs, shell-making material cost is not added compared with the traditional hardening process.
 This process decreased the weld repair processing significantly.
-Improve the product rate shortens.
-And thus to reduces the production cost and production efficiency.
+Improving the product rate shortens.
+And thus to reduce the production cost and production efficiency.